Can You Store Pool Chemicals in an Outdoor Shed? Safety Guide

 Establish a monthly inspection routine to check:

 Warning: Never mix different pool chemicals, even during transport or storage.
-Keep a fire extinguisher nearby, but never use water on chemical fires involving chlorine products.
+Keep an appropriate Class D fire extinguisher nearby for chemical fires, but never use water on chemical fires involving chlorine products.
 Contact emergency services immediately if you suspect a chemical reaction or fire.

 Cost-Effective Setup